 Participants learn technology fundamentals, including Microsoft Office and Google Suite, email basics, and online job searching.
 The 12-session course is free, and students are provided with notebook computers for use during class.

-The fall 2020 application deadline has passed, but if you are interested in future sessions please contact Leigh Sugar at email@example.com.
+The spring 2021 application deadline has passed, but if you are interested in future sessions please contact Leigh Sugar at email@example.com.